In our last post, we looked at 6 questions you should ask to tell how safe your federal grant is from conflicts of interest.

-Potential conflicts of interest should be identified and disclosed to the appropriate level of official at the organization to get guidance and advice concerning the specifics of the situation.
+Potential conflicts of interest should be identified and disclosed to the appropriate level of the official at the organization to get guidance and advice concerning the specifics of the situation.
 If you have a federal grant, you are also required to disclose potential conflicts of interest to your funding agency to stay in compliance with your grant management.

-Organization officials should take steps to communicate the conflict of interest prohibitions to everyone involved in the grant.
-Additionally, others who may work indirectly with grant personnel should be educated on what to look for with regard to conflicts of interest in fact, and appearance.
+Organization officials should take steps to communicate the conflict of interest prohibitions to everyone involved in managing grants.
+Additionally, others who may work indirectly with grant personnel such as purchasing staff should be educated on what to look for with regard to conflicts of interest in fact, and appearance.

 #4 Watch Consulting Charges

-Managers and other key personnel who understand the requirements can often identify where noncompliance is likely to occur and where the risks from conflicts of interest such as kickbacks, related party transactions and bribery could occur.
+Managers and other key personnel who understand the requirements can often identify where noncompliance is likely to occur and where the risks from conflicts of interest such as kickbacks, related party transactions, and bribery could occur.
 Keeping grants in compliance takes everyone understanding what the requirements say about conflicts of interest.

 Key Components to Reduce Risk

-In the end, the existence and proper implementation of codes of conduct and other policies such as a written procurement process that spell out acceptable practice, conflicts-of-interest, or expected standards of ethical behavior at your organization are all key components of keeping your grant safe from the risk of conflicts of interest that will put your Federal grant in jeopardy.
+In the end, the existence and proper implementation of policies such as a codes of conduct and written procurement process that spell out acceptable practices, conflicts-of-interests, or expected standards of ethical behavior at your organization are all key components of keeping your grant safe from the risk of conflicts of interest that will put your federal grant in jeopardy.